hugen79/NanoVNA-H/README.md

 # Status

-At this moment, the ADC porting failed.
+At this moment, the ADC porting still doesn't work.
 The rest of functions are working.
 If you are familiar with the STM32F3 analog watch dog coding in ChibiOS, please help me.

 # Hardware mod candidates:

 - Add D2 Schottky diode to measure the battery voltage.
 Easy.
+- Add another 220nF cap parallel to C38 to solve the fail-to-start issue.
+Easy.
 - Replace STM32F072CBT6 to STM32F303CCT6.
 Add 1.5K resistor between VDD and USB_DP.
+Short USB_DP (PA12) and PA10.
 Harder.
 - Add 8MHz chrystal to PCB.
 Better with PCB revision.

 # Credit